 If you would like a free copy of your credit report just go to www.annualcreditreport.com.

 Additionally, to learn why your credit is so important to your self care click here.

 Pay yourself first

-Make the decision to pay more than the minimum on your credit cards
+Pay more than the minimum on credit cards

 Invest, Invest, Invest

 It’s true when they say the best time to invest was yesterday and the second best is today.

 Many people are staying out of the market for fear of a recession.
 However, you shouldn’t let these predictions scare you.

 Even if we do go through a recession, you should still invest.

 Investing is the best thing you can do if you really want to have choices and become financially independent.